 Competition.
 When children are taught that their value is based on external rewards, they can lose willingness to be curious unless they get something out of it.
 Yoga teaches them to discover the moment, then find innovation and self determination.

 Anxiety.
 Anxiety can be caused by stress, competition, trauma, lack of sleep, over scheduling, too much homework, relationship issues at school, tests, family problems.
 There is an endless list.
 Yoga, especially the practices of creative visualization, meditation, slow breathing, and deep forward bends, can really help reduce anxiety and recondition the nervous system, allowing children to form their own inner connections and self empowerment.
 Anxiety is something that not only effects children, but people of any age.
 This is why many will turn to activities such as doing yoga, or even look to sites such as ilovegrowingmarijuana.com to find cannabis seeds that they can grow themselves, in order to relax themselves a little more and hopefully get rid of any anxious feelings.
+This, however, is not the only method for calming your stress.
+Some people believe that combining yoga with the use of crystals can have a significant influence.
+You could also get a pink Himalayan salt lamp and utilize it as your focal point for your daily meditation.

 ADD/ADHD is the inability of children to stay focused, be comfortable in their surroundings, have ease in social situations, and have follow through with tasks.
 Yoga, because of its slow progressive methods to engage the entire being, teaches children how to regulate themselves, build an internal sense of rhythm and express their energy creatively.